fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 ## Customize the Center Label for a Doughnut Chart

-For a doughnut chart, you can configure the default text that will be rendered on the center label.
+For a **doughnut chart**, you can configure the default text that will be rendered on the center label.
 You can also configure the text that will be rendered on the center label when the mouse pointer is hovered over one of the doughnut slices.

 To customize the center label of your chart, follow the steps given below: